-For the Cerrado, nine species that are highly threatened in Brazil and included on the IUCN Red List have been prioritized for CEPF investments.
-Through coordination with the National Action Plans Support Groups (Grupos de Apoio aos Planos de Ação Nacional - GAPAN), priority actions set out in the PANs related to these nine priority species could be identified.
+For the Cerrado, seven species that are highly threatened globally and have a National Action Plan or are part of a regional one, have been prioritized for CEPF investments.
+Through coordination with the National Action Plans Support Groups (Grupos de Apoio aos Planos de Ação Nacional - GAPAN), priority actions set out in the PANs related to these seven priority species could be identified.
 CEPF funding should also then focus on supporting the implementation of those actions, especially those related to management and habitat protection.